Notes on the Geography of Malaysia: Kuala Lumpur

 Kuala Lumpur is struggling hard to follow in the footsteps of Singapore.
 It's succeeded at the level of tangible symbols--its new airport for example--but has much deeper problems that it has yet to solve.
-Here, merely a few of the developments that the octogenarian Prime Minister Dr. Mahathir would like visitors to see.
+Here, merely a few of the developments that the government would like visitors to see.

-The highest floor occupied fulltime is Tower One's Floor 81, occupied by Pertamina, the state oil company.
-Tower Two is rental space.
-The top rented floor in Tower 2 is Floor 70, partly occupied by a division of Shell.
+The highest floor normally occupied is Tower One's Floor 81, occupied by Petronas, the state oil company.
+Tower Two is rental space, and the top rented floor there is Floor 70, partly occupied by a division of Shell.
 Other occupants in the building include Alcatal, I.B.M. and Microsoft, but a third of the building remains vacant despite rates of $25 a foot, half that in Midtown Manhattan.

-Didn't Sean Connery go swinging about this bridge in some silly movie or other?
+Didn't Sean Connery go swinging about this bridge in some movie or other?

 The shiny entrance.

-Perhaps ten miles to the west, a new shopping street, with echoes of the shophouses of a century past.
+Perhaps ten miles to the west, a new shopping street echoes of the shophouses of a century past.

 And close to it, a hardly used monorail runs around Sun City.